 The Storage Facility is currently the sole large-scale underground facility for the storage of ethylene in Alberta.
 Given the importance of ethylene storage to the petrochemical industry in Alberta, competition with the Storage Facility may arise, either from the development of new ethylene storage facilities in Alberta or by the conversion of existing hydrocarbon or natural gas storage caverns to ethylene storage.
 New storage facilities may be developed either through the mining of underground storage caverns in existing salt deposits or through the construction of above-ground storage facilities.
 It takes approximately three to five years to develop a new storage cavern and in order for a new underground cavern to be competitive with the Storage Facility, it would be necessary to link the cavern to new or existing ethylene or ethylene derivative support infrastructure.
-The Corporation is not aware of any other parties developing caverns for ethylene storage in Alberta at this time.
-Construction of above ground storage is expensive when compared to the cost of developing underground storage and the risks to public health, safety and the environment are also higher with above ground storage.
 While an underground storage cavern that is currently used for NGL could be converted into an ethylene storage facility within a few months, a link to existing petrochemical support infrastructure is required.
 The development of a competing ethylene storage facility could have a negative effect on the revenue and profitability of the Storage LP over the long term.